Same-Day Payday Loans Up to $1,000

 $400 to $500Same requirements; some lenders verify income electronicallySame day online if applied before noon local time

-$500 to $750Income verification; some check short-term lending databasesSame day or next business day
+$500 to $750Income verification; some lenders check short-term lending databasesSame day or next business day

 $1,000Stronger income verification; returning borrower status often requiredNext business day; some lenders offer same day

-Having your documents ready before you apply for a payday loan online is the single fastest thing you can do.
-Delays in funding almost always come from document gaps on the borrower side, not from lender processing times.
+Having your documents ready before you start your online application is the single fastest thing you can do.
+Delays in funding almost always come from missing documents on the borrower's end, not from lender processing times.

 How Payday Loans Work

 A payday loan is secured against your next paycheck, not against physical collateral.
-You provide a post-dated check for the full repayment amount, or written authorization for the lender to debit your account on the due date.
-That date is almost always your next payday, two to four weeks out.
+You provide a post-dated check for the full repayment amount, or you authorize the lender to debit your account on the due date.
+That authorization typically takes the form of a Continuous Payment Authority (CPA) - a standing permission that lets the lender attempt withdrawals on or after the due date.
+The due date is almost always your next payday, two to four weeks out.

 Online lenders deposit funds electronically, typically within one business day.
 In-store lenders hand you cash the same day.
-The repayment is automated on both sides: the lender either deposits the check or processes the electronic withdrawal on the scheduled date, regardless of what your account balance looks like at that moment.
+Repayment is automated: the lender either deposits the check or processes the electronic withdrawal on the scheduled date, regardless of what your account balance looks like at that moment.

-That last detail matters more than most first-time borrowers realize.
-If your account is short when the withdrawal processes, you face both a lender fee for the failed collection and a bank overdraft fee.
-Two fees instead of one, triggered by the same shortfall.
+That last detail matters more than most first-time borrowers expect.
+If your account is short when the withdrawal processes, you face both a lender fee for the failed collection attempt and a bank overdraft fee - two fees instead of one, triggered by the same shortfall.

 What a Payday Loan Actually Costs